Dive into refreshing whisky cocktails to beat the heat

 Shake whisky, lemon juice and honey syrup with ice until cold and blended.
 Strain into a champagne flute.
 Top up with bubbly champagne and serve.
 Garnish with lemon peel.

 There are so many ways to enjoy whisky, even more so when the temperature soars.
-So, cast away those age-old whisky stereotypes and don’t be afraid to try one of these refreshing whisky cocktails at the beach, poolside or your own garden.
+So, cast away those age-old whisky stereotypes and don’t be afraid to try one of these refreshing and simple whisky cocktails at the beach, poolside or your own garden.

 To accompany your cocktail, check out our ideas on what Asian snacks to pair with whisky on: Asian Snacks You Never Knew You Could Pair With Whisky.